maryam-khan-dev/farmer-drive/README.md

 # 🎈 farmer-drive

 This is the **React starter** which pairs a PartyKit server with a React client.
 I've created this as a proof-of-concept to demonstrate the broader Node.js API support with my proposed `nodejs-compat` plugin changes.
-It uses the `os` Node.js API, which is not available under the [current `nodejs-compat` plugin](https://github.com/partykit/partykit/blob/main/packages/partykit/src/nodejs-compat.ts).
+It uses the `os`, `process`, and `util` Node.js APIs, which are either unavailable or partially polyfilled under the [current `nodejs-compat` plugin](https://github.com/partykit/partykit/blob/main/packages/partykit/src/nodejs-compat.ts).

 ## Usage